 On 5 July 2018, President Ramaphosa hosted President Nana Addo Dankwa Akufo-Addo from Ghana on a State Visit to South Africa.
-This was the first State Visit that President Ramaphosa hosted since he became President of the Republic of South Africa.

 The State Visit strengthened the already good political, economic and social relations that South Africa and Ghana enjoy, which were formalised at the advent of democracy in South Africa.
-The two countries established in May 2007 a Permanent JCC (PJCC), as a structured bilateral mechanism to provide for political, economic, social, cultural, scientific and technical cooperation between the two countries.
-During the

-State Visit in July 2018, and after four (4) successful biennial sessions, the PJCC was elevated to become a BNC at the presidential level.
+The two countries established in May 2007 a Permanent Joint Commission for Cooperation, as a structured bilateral mechanism to provide for political, economic, social, cultural, scientific and technical cooperation between the two countries.
+During the State Visit and after four successful biennial sessions, the commission was elevated to become a Bi-National Commission at the presidential level.